 At St. Narsai Assyrian Christian College our understanding of Pastoral Care is displayed through:

-- Christ’s teaching, and strong pastoral principles being evident in the College’s Welfare Policy.
+- Christ’s teaching, and strong pastoral principles being evident in the College’s wellbeing Policy.

 - An open and welcoming atmosphere being genuinely promoted within the school by all.

 - A focus on individual rights and responsibilities.

 - A positive and supportive College climate that enables each student to reach their full potential – spiritually, intellectually, emotionally and socially.